Mesothelioma Cancer Centers

 The Washington Hospital Center, where the Washington Cancer Institute is located, was founded in 1958, when three specialty hospitals merged together.
 In May 1998, the hospital’s parent company – the nonprofit Medlantic Healthcare Group – merged with Helix Health, a group of four hospitals located in Baltimore, Maryland.
 With that merger, the resulting company became the largest health care provider in the mid-Atlantic, and shortly thereafter changed its name to MedStar Health.

-Located at the Washington Cancer Institute is Sugarbaker Oncology Associates, a practice of Dr. Paul Sugarbaker that focuses on the treatment of gastrointestinal cancers, including peritoneal mesothelioma (mesothelioma of the abdomen).
+Washington Cancer Institute specializes in treating peritoneal mesothelioma.
+Located at Institute is Sugarbaker Oncology Associates, a practice of Dr. Paul Sugarbaker that focuses on the treatment of gastrointestinal cancers, including peritoneal mesothelioma.
 Just 100-150 new cases of peritoneal mesothelioma are diagnosed each year in the United States, generally to patients with a history of asbestos exposure.
-Because the disease lacks symptoms in its early stages, it can be very difficult to diagnose until it has progressed; however, a new treatment that combines surgery and chemotherapy is under development at several hospitals, including Sugarbaker’s treatment center.
+Because the disease lacks symptoms in its early stages, it can be very difficult to diagnose until it has progressed; however, treatment that combines surgery and chemotherapy is under development at several hospitals, including Sugarbaker’s treatment center.
+Sugarbaker and others work with experts in surgery, radiology and clinical therapies to provide multimodal treatment to mesothelioma patients.

 Author: Linda Molinari